gaotisan/sea-of-amoebas/README.md

 const jsonFlow = {
     amebas: [
         // Amoeba A: Adds 1 to the input and emits to "Logger",
-        //and either B.Input or C.Input based on conditions {
+        // and either B.Input or C.Input based on conditions
+        {
             id: 'A',
             func: "(x) => x + 1",